nestordemeure/letMeNERSCthatForYou/README.md

 * explicitly fight hallucinaitons in the prompt? ("if the question is not covered by the documentation you have been provided, ...")
 * deal with answers that end abruptly due to the end of the context length (extremly rare with long enough context)

+* prompt wise, we could try and pass markdown footnote markers (ie `[^nersc_ssh]`) to the llm, asking it to use the relevant ones to reference its text.

 * move this code to the NERSC github,
 * have the model always running on Perlmuter,
 * document the inner-workings,